Ircama/osm-carto-tutorials/pages/20_tilemill-osm-carto.md

 - you will not be able to exploit the latest features of Mapnik;
 - you might even fail to load the openstreetmap-carto project if someone meanwhile added a new Mapnik feature which is not supported by Tilemill.

+**ATTENTION: usage of a different tool (e.g., Kosmtik) for testing new features to be introduced in openstreetmap-carto is strongly recommended, as the very old Mapnik verison currently used in TileMill for Windows does not allow adequate verification.**

 ## Installation

 Prefer direct Internet connection for the installation, avoiding the need of a proxy.
 At the end of the installation procedure (and DB population), Tilemill can run openstreetmap-carto off-line.